Spanakopita (Greek Spinach Pie)

 - 6 lb. fresh spinach, washed in several changes of water and coarsely chopped

 - 2 bunches scallions, trimmed and thinly sliced

 - Kosher salt and freshly ground black pepper

 - 1⁄2 lb. frozen phyllo dough, thawed

-- Wash spinach in several changes of water, drain, then coarsely chop.
-Heat 2 tbsp. oil in a large skillet over medium-high heat.
-Working in batches if necessary, add spinach, cover, and cook, stirring occasionally, until wilted, 5–8 minutes.
+To a large cast-iron skillet set over medium-high heat, add 2 tablespoons of the oil and the spinach, working in batches if necessary.
+Cover and cook, stirring occasionally, until wilted, 5–8 minutes.
 Transfer to a large bowl.

-- Preheat oven to 350˚.
-Working quickly so that phyllo doesn’t dry out, line a greased 12″ cake pan with 10 sheets of phyllo, brushing each sheet with butter after you place it in the pan.
-Fan the sheets out towards the edge of the pan, making sure bottom is covered.
-Allow excess to hang over the sides.
-Spoon filling into pan.
-Drape remaining layers of phyllo over filling, one at a time, brushing each with butter.
-Brush top with butter, then neatly fold overhanging phyllo over the top, and brush with remaining butter.
-Bake until golden, about 1 hour.
+Position a rack in the center of the oven and preheat to 350°F. Working quickly so that the pastry doesn’t dry out, brush the top sheet of phyllo with melted butter and line the bottom of the skillet with it.
+Repeat with 9 more sheets, fanning the edges out toward the edge of the pan and ensuring the bottom is fully covered (let any excess dough creep up the sides).
+Spoon the filling into the pan and spread evenly to fill the pan.
+Drape the remaining layers of phyllo over the filling one at a time, brushing each with butter.
+Brush the top layer with butter, then neatly fold the overhanging phyllo over the top of the pie.
+Brush all over with any remaining butter.
+Bake until golden and puffy, about 1 hour.
 Cool for 30 minutes before serving.